-Chemistry courses offered within the School of Natural Science and Mathematics include principles of chemistry, organic biochemistry, experimental and environmental chemistry, biological chemistry and nutrition.
-Also available periodically is a 'Topics in Chemistry' course, (CHEM C390) in which students may investigate, for example, protein purification or chemical technology.
-Interested students may want to pursue studies toward the BA degree in Biochemistry.
+Chemistry courses offered within the School of Natural Science and Mathematics include principles of chemistry, organic biochemistry, biological chemistry and nutrition.
+Also available periodically is a 'Topics in Chemistry' course, (CHEM-C 390) in which students may investigate, for example, protein purification or chemical technology.
+Interested students may want to pursue studies toward the BS degree in Biochemistry.

-The School of Natural Science and Mathematics at Indiana University East offers courses supporting baccalaureate (4 year) degree programs in Biochemistry (BA), Biology (BS) and Biotechnology (BS) and in Natural Science and Mathematics (BA), with concentrations in Biology, Mathematics or Interdisciplinary Studies.
-Chemistry courses may also be applied toward the School of Natural Science and Mathematics Minor in Chemistry or Minor in Biophysics (new in Fall of 2009) programs, as well as toward the Certificate in Laboratory Science, which may be completed alone or in conjunction with any degree program.
+The School of Natural Science and Mathematics at Indiana University East offers courses supporting baccalaureate (4 year) degree programs in Biochemistry (BS), Biology (BS) and Human Life Science (BS), and in Natural Science and Mathematics (BA), with concentrations in Biology, Mathematics or Interdisciplinary Studies.
+Chemistry courses may also be applied toward the School of Natural Science and Mathematics Minor in Chemistry or Minor in Biophysics programs, as well as toward the Certificate in Laboratory Science, which may be completed alone or in conjunction with any degree program.